Gum Disease Treatment in boca raton

 Gum disease starts our as gingivitis, an inflammation of the gums.
 If gingivitis is left unattended, it can evolve into moderate or severe periodontitis.
 It is during these stages when gums recede and tooth loss can occur, each of which can contribute to even more complex oral health challenges.

 But there is good news!
 Effective and timely treatments are available to help combat gum disease and protect your smile.
-Dr. Scott Harris and Dr. Vanessa Short, our knowledgeable dentist near you, are available to meet for a consultation and let you know what the best option is for your smile.
+Dr. Scott Harris and Dr. Vanessa Short, our knowledgeable Boca Raton dentist near you, are available to meet for a consultation and let you know what the best option is for your smile.
 Don’t let unhealthy gums hold you back!

 Strategies for Treating Gum Disease